Three ingredients for success of one of the oldest and largest delivery services in Moscow

 Smart tools for marketing, sales and customer service

 Tillypad has helped Yastva to automate communication chains in customer relationship management.
 One tool that has already saved Yastva tons of time is the automatic upgrade of the customer's promotion status depending on the number of placed orders.
 For example, a customer who has made 2-3 orders is regarded as a 'returning' client, but as soon as they make their 4th order, they upgrade to the 'loyal' category.

 To assess the effectiveness of different types of ads (flyers, targeted advertisement, social networks etc.), Yastva have configured an additional parameter in the delivery window.
 When taking an order, the operator asks the caller how they have learned about the company.
 The answers are put together in a smart report and sent to the marketing department.
 By the end of the month, marketing managers can determine which advertisement had a higher pay-off rate.

 When the operator taking the order indicates the number of customers, the assembler knows exactly how many spoons, forks and napkins to add to the bag.
 Tableware and other add-ons can be added either manually or automatically: all necessary accessories, sauces and other items for each person will be added to the auto-order.

 This solution allows to send text messages to regular customers about their bonus points.

 The receipts given to the customers together with the delivery can show the restaurant’s advertisement.
-Ad texts change depending on planned and current promotions.Yastva plan to expand their delivery area, open a few new branches and introduce new items to the menu.
+Ad texts change depending on planned and current promotions.